Alex313031/thorium/README.md

 - Make sure dependencies are installed by running ./chromium/src/build/install-build-deps.sh.
 - After initial download of Chromium source code, run (from where you cloned this repo) `./trunk.sh`.
 This will update and sync the sources and at the end it will download the PGO profile for Chromium for all platforms.
 The file will be downloaded to *//chromium/src/chrome/build/pgo_profiles/&#42;.profdata* with the actual file name looking something like 'chrome-linux-main-1632505958-ddbb37bcdfa7dbd7b10cf3a9b6a5bc45e7a958a6.profdata', which should be added to the end of args.gn as per below.
 - Then, (from where you cloned this repo) run `./setup.sh`.
 This will copy all the files and patches to the needed locations and drop you to *//chromium/src*.
 - Run `gn args out/thorium` and the contents of 'args.gn' in the root of this repo should be copy/pasted into the editor.
 Note that for Windows, Mac, ChromiumOS, or Android there are seperate &#42;_args.gn files for those platforms. *--Include your api keys here at the top or leave blank, and edit the last line to point to the actual path and file name of '&#42;.profdata'*
+- For more info about args.gn, read the [ABOUT_GN_ARGS.md](https://github.com/Alex313031/Thorium/blob/main/infra/DEBUG/ABOUT_GN_ARGS.md) file.
-- 'infra/args.list' contains an alphabetical list with descriptions of all possible build arguments; gn_args.list gives a similar list but with the flags in args.gn added.
+- '[infra/args.list](https://github.com/Alex313031/Thorium/blob/main/infra/args.list)' contains an alphabetical list with descriptions of all possible build arguments; [gn_args.list](https://github.com/Alex313031/Thorium/blob/main/infra/gn_args.list) gives a similar list but with the flags in args.gn added.
 - To build, run `./build.sh` (--help for help).
 For Windows, use `build_win.sh` or `autoninja -C out\thorium chrome chromedriver thorium_shell setup mini_installer -j8` *The -j# can be changed to limit or increase the number of jobs (generally should be the number of CPU cores on your machine)*
 - To install, copy/paste the contents of your *out/thorium* dir to a good location, i.e. *$HOME/bin/thorium*. **RECOMMENDED - Copy and run clean.sh within this dir to clean up build artifacts**.
 Then you can just run the browser with `~/bin/thorium/chrome`, the content_shell with `~/bin/thorium/thorium_shell`, or chromedriver with `~/bin/thorium/chromedriver`.
 - **Proper Install:** To install with a .deb, dont copy the contents of *out/thorium*; instead run <br/> `./thordeb.sh` (--help for help).
 A nice .deb file will now be in *out/thorium* and you can install it with `sudo dpkg -i *.deb` It will be called 'thorium-browser-unstable_$VERSIONNUMBER_amd64.deb', and will be installed to */opt/chromium.org/thorium-unstable/*.
 For Windows, just run the mini_installer.exe. \